CrazyDubya/4o/faux_browser/walled_gardens.md

   - `openlibrary.org`
   - `archive.org`
   - `gutenberg.org`
+  - `smithsonianmag.com`
+  - `bbc.com`
+  - `www.loc.gov`
+  - `www.nationalgeographic.com`
+  - `ed.gov`
+  - `history.com`
 - `soft_allow_domains`:
   - `www.nytimes.com`
   - `www.wikipedia.org`
+  - `www.youtube.com`
+  - `twitter.com`
+  - `www.facebook.com`
 - `time_limit_minutes`: `90`

 Each of these gardens illustrates how the faux browser can be tailored for different audiences.
-The lists are intentionally conservative and can be expanded as needed.
+The lists remain intentionally conservative and can be expanded as needed.
 When the offline server starts with one of these profile files, it enforces the domain rules and logs any attempts to visit soft-allow or blocked sites.